US economy slowed to a 2% rate last quarter in face of COVID

 In the meantime, Biden and his Democratic allies have been trying to push through Congress two major spending bills — one to upgrade the nation’s infrastructure, the other a social safety net bill that involves climate change, health insurance and child tax credits, among other items.

-The government’s estimate Thursday of a 2% annual increase in GDP last quarter was even lower than economists’ forecasts for a significant slowdown in growth.
-The effects of the delta variant in keeping some people away from restaurants, retail shops and entertainment venues was seen as a drag on growth.
+The government’s estimate Thursday was even lower than economists’ forecasts for a significant slowdown in growth.
+The effects of the delta variant in keeping some people away from restaurants, retail shops and entertainment venues was a key drag on growth.

 In September, America’s employers added just 194,000 jobs, a second straight sluggish monthly gain and evidence that the pandemic was keeping its grip on the economy, with many companies struggling to fill millions of open jobs.